jkammering97/industy_risk_db/README.md

 # Industry Risk DB

-This repository is a small supply-risk analytics platform focused on import and trade exposure.
-It combines UN Comtrade trade data with derived risk signals so procurement, operations, and analytics teams can see which supplier countries create the most concentration, logistics, and policy risk.
+- This repository holds a *supply-chain risk analytics platform* focused on import and its implied trade exposure.
+- It combines UN Comtrade trade data with derived risk signals so procurement, operations, and analytics teams can see which supplier countries create the most concentration, logistics, and policy risk.

-For business readers, the core idea is simple: the project turns raw trade flows into a ranked supplier-risk view that helps answer, "Which sourcing relationships are most fragile, and why?"
+- Value proposition: Through improved understanding of interdependencies in the sourcing environment, decisions can be priced for risk at a current rate, ensuring *plannability* and *financial stability*.

-For developers, the repository contains two working paths:
+The repository contains two working streams:

 - A lightweight prototype path using Azure Table Storage (or local sample data) for quick UI demos.
 - A more robust Azure SQL + dbt path that ingests raw trade data, models it into staging and mart layers, and powers the SQL-backed dashboard.

-## What The System Produces

-The project organizes risk into three layers:

-- `HHI` (concentration risk): measures how dependent a reporter country is on a small number of suppliers for a given HS product code.
-- `Logistics` risk: estimates supply-chain fragility using lead time, lead time variability, freight pressure, and disruption signals.
-- `Policy` risk: estimates regulatory exposure using tariff, sanctions, export-control, and policy-volatility signals.

-These are blended into a supplier-level score in the SQL mart:

-- `overall_risk = 50% HHI + 30% logistics + 20% policy`

-That weighting is implemented in the dbt model for `mart.supplier_risk`.

-## Who This Is For

-- Business stakeholders: use the dashboards to identify sourcing concentration, supplier-country exposure, and candidate diversification priorities.
-- Data and analytics teams: extend the ingestion logic, refine scoring, and build downstream models from the SQL marts.
-- Engineers: deploy the Azure resources, run the ingestion pipeline, and maintain the Streamlit apps and dbt project.

 ## End-To-End Dataflow